-(a) Given a man m and a woman w, design a polynomial-time algorithm to determine if they are soulmates.
+(a) Give a polynomial time algorithm to, given a man m and a woman w, determine if they are soulmates.

-(b) Give a polynomial time algorithm to determine if an instance of the stable matching problem has a unique stable matching.
+(b) Give a polynomial time algoirthm to determine if an instance of the stable matching problem has a unique stable matching.